pypa/cibuildwheel/docs/setup.md

   - path: "wheelhouse\\*.whl"
     name: Wheels
 ```

+Commit this file, enable building of your repo on AppVeyor, and push.

 AppVeyor will store the built wheels for you - you can access them from the project console.
 Alternatively, you may want to store them in the same place as the Travis CI build.
-See [AppVeyor deployment docs](https://www.appveyor.com/docs/deployment/) for more info, or see [Delivering to PyPI](#delivering-to-pypi) below.
+See [AppVeyor deployment docs](https://www.appveyor.com/docs/deployment/) for more info, or see [Delivering to PyPI](deliver-to-pypi.md) below.

-Commit those files, enable building of your repo on Travis CI and AppVeyor, and push.

-All being well, you should get wheels delivered to you in a few minutes.
+For more info on this config file, check out the [docs](https://www.appveyor.com/docs/).

 > ⚠️ Got an error?
 Check the [FAQ](faq.md).